gladcolor/LLM-Geo/README.md

 # Installation

 Clone or download the repository, rename `your_config.ini` as `config.ini`.
 Then put your OpenAI API key in the `config.ini` file.
-Please use GPT-4, the lower versions such as 3.5 do no have enougth reaasoning ability to generate correct solution graph and operation code.
+Please use GPT-4, the lower versions such as 3.5 do no have enougth reasoning ability to generate correct solution graph and operation code.

 If you have difficulties to install `GeoPandas` in Windows, refer to this [post](https://geoffboeing.com/2014/09/using-geopandas-windows/).